UM atUM [S02-ep07]: Consumer Profiles, the Library of Legal History, and Courstache

-This week on *A l’UM la science*, Andrea Gourmelen from the Montpellier Research in Management Laboratory explains what kind of consumers we are.
-In the second half of the program, doctoral student Alexis Verhassel gives us a tour of the law library.
+This week on *AUM science*, Andrea Gourmelen from the Montpellier Research in Management laboratory explains what kind of consumers we are.
+In the second half of the show, doctoral student Alexis Verhassel gives us a tour of the law library.
 Finally, Catherine Alix Panabière talks to us about La Courstache.
 A co-production of the University of Montpellier and Divergence FM.

 And this week we’re in a hurry, because to tell you the truth, we’re running late!
 We haven’t prepared a single thing for tonight’s *Divergence* happy hour, so we’re taking you grocery shopping with us.

 – Oh no, sorry Lucie, chips are gross!
-They’re full of salt and hello cardiovascular disease… I don’t want to have a heart attack at 50!
+They’re full of salt and just ask for heart disease… I don’t want to have a heart attack at 50!

 – Okay, so should we get the ones with 25% less salt?

 – No, that’s just marketing!
-Let’s get some cherry tomatoes.
+Let’s get some cherry tomatoes instead.

 – Cherry tomatoes in November?
 But they’re not in season at all, Aline, and tomatoes from Spanish greenhouses?
 No thanks…

 – Okay!
-We can get some charcuterie then… That pork terrine looks really good, and it’s organic too…
+We can get some cold cuts then… That pork terrine looks really good—plus, it’s organic…

 – Oh no!
-Organic or not, pigs go through the same slaughterhouses—no way am I eating that, and don’t even get me started on the cancer!
+Organic or not, pigs go through the same slaughterhouses—no way am I eating that, and don’t even get me started on the cancer risk!
 Almonds?
 Almonds are great—they’re good for your health…

 – What about the drought in California, Lucie?
 The massive wildfires, the koalas in Australia!
-How about getting some sushi delivered?
+How about we order some sushi?

-– Fish is full of lead, and since—unfortunately for Divergence’s bottom line—lead doesn’t turn into gold (well, except for sushi sellers), let’s just forget it…
+– Fish is full of lead, and since—unfortunately for Divergence’s bottom line—lead doesn’t turn into gold… well, except for sushi sellers, so let’s just forget it…

 – Okay, shall we have some red wine?

-As you can see, today we’re talking about consumption, and more specifically, food consumption.
+As you’ve probably gathered, today we’re talking about consumption—and more specifically, food consumption.
 According to experts, three main criteria are key to understanding the complex processes that guide each person’s food preferences and choices:

 – product characteristics;